RenderKit/ospray/doc/api.md

 the overhead of measuring both task execution + synchronization by the calling application.

-### Asynchronously Rendering and ospCommit()

-The use of either `ospRenderFrame` or `ospRenderFrame` requires that all objects in the scene being rendered have been committed before rendering occurs.
-If a call to `ospCommit()` happens while a frame is rendered, the result is undefined behavior and should be avoided.

 ### Synchronous Rendering

 For convenience in certain use cases, `ospray_util.h` provides a